crt26/pqc-evaluation-tools/README.md

 ## Repository Overview <!-- omit from toc -->

 ### Project Description
 This repository provides an automated and comprehensive evaluation framework for benchmarking Post-Quantum Cryptography (PQC) algorithms.
 It is designed for researchers and developers looking to evaluate the feasibility of integrating PQC into their environments.
-It simplifies the setup, testing, and parsing of PQC computational and networking performance data across x86 and ARM systems.
+It simplifies the setup, testing, and parsing of PQC computational and networking performance data across x86 and ARM systems through a series of dedicated automation scripts.

-The framework includes scripts to automate dependency building, test execution, and result parsing.
-It currently utilises the [Open Quantum Safe (OQS)](https://openquantumsafe.org/) project's `Liboqs` and `OQS-Provider` libraries to gather this performance data, with future goals to integrate additional PQC libraries.
-It also provides automated mechanisms for testing PQC TLS handshake performance across physical or virtual networks, providing valuable insight into real-world environment testing.
+It currently utilises the [Open Quantum Safe (OQS)](https://openquantumsafe.org/) project's `Liboqs` and `OQS-Provider` libraries, alongside PQC implementation available in OpenSSL 3.5.0, with future goals to integrate additional PQC libraries.
+The framework also provides automated mechanisms for testing PQC TLS handshake performance across physical or virtual networks, providing valuable insight into real-world environment testing.
 Results are outputted as raw CSV files that can be parsed using the provided Python parsing scripts to provide detailed metrics and averages ready for analysis.

 ### Supported Automation Functionality
 The project provides automation for: